gcapes/git-course/05-rebasing.md

 > * Understand the difference between merging and rebasing
 > * When (and when not) to rebase

+Rebasing is the process of moving a branch to a new base commit.

 The first thing to understand about git rebase is that it solves the same problem as git merge.
 Both of these commands are designed to integrate changes from one branch into another branch: they just do it in very different ways.